jspm/jspm-resolve/resolver-spec.md

 The resolver is based on two main parts - plain name resolution, and relative resolution.

-Plain name resolution runs through contextual package resolution (jspm dependency configurations) and global package resolution
-(top-level jspm installs) before falling back to delegating entirely to the `node_modules` NodeJS resolution.
+Plain name resolution first checks plain package maps, then the jspm dependency resolution, then the global jspm resolution (top-level jspm installs) before falling back to delegating entirely to the `node_modules` NodeJS resolution.
 If no plain resolution is in the NodeJS resolution, an error is thrown.

-Relative resolution is applied after jspm plain configuration, based on detecting if the parent path is the base project or a package path, and then resolving the relative parent path within the base relative map or relative package map respectively.
+Relative resolution is applied after jspm plain configuration, based on detecting if the parent path is the base project or a package path, and then resolving the relative parent path using the package relative map configuration.

 When handling conditional resolution, the environment conditional state is required to be known, an object of the form: